 Revaluations

 All other land and buildings are revalued at least every five years at fair value and a valuation was carried out as at 31 March 2014.
-The valuation as at 31 March 2014 was carried out by Bruton Knowles, an accredited independent valuer in accordance with the Practice Statements in the Valuation Standards (The Red Book) published by The Royal Institution of Chartered Surveyors.
+This valuation was carried out by Bruton Knowles, an accredited independent valuer in accordance with the Practice Statements in the Valuation Standards (The Red Book) published by The Royal Institution of Chartered Surveyors.
 Fair value is determined by reference to market based evidence.
 This means that valuations performed by the valuer are based on active market prices adjusted for any difference in the nature, location or condition of the asset.

 Between valuations, a desktop review is carried out by independent valuers for indications of material changes to values and adjustments are made to the carrying value of assets as appropriate.
-The desktop review at 31 March 2016 was carried out by Bruton Knowles.
+The desktop review at 31 March 2016 was carried out by Bruton Knowles confirmed that there were no adjustments to be made.

 Intangible assets